VincentKempers/real-time-web-project/readme.md

 });
 ```

-When i created a room and knew it worked.
+When I created a room and knew it worked.
 I needed to show the data that was generated.
-But when two people are typing i didn't want one version to be leading.
-So i used [Google diff-patch-match](https://github.com/google/diff-match-patch) to make that a lot easier. **First** you need to know the diffrences, **then** you need to patch the original with the differences. **When** you have the patch then you can apply your changes.
+But when two people are typing I did not want one version to be leading.
+So I used [Google diff-patch-match](https://github.com/google/diff-match-patch) to make that a lot easier. **First** you need to know the diffrences, **then** you need to patch the original with the differences. **When** you have the patch then you can apply your changes.
 When done send the data to the client so it can update the view of input.
 ```JS
 // emit something
 	socket.on('my other event', data => {